gasparnd/DevFolio/README.md

 You can add more things to make it even cooler!
 The comments in the code will help you navigate through it.
 Have a nice day! :D
 <a href="https://achaljhawar.github.io/DevFolio/">Demo Example</a>

+## Sections
+✔️ About me and summary\
+✔️ Contact Info\
+✔️ Projects

 ## Getting Started 🚀
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 ## Template Instructions:

-Go to `/index.html` and fill your information, there are 4 sections:
+Go to `/index.html` and fill your information, there are 3 sections:
 ### Home Section
 - Add your Name and a short description about yourself
 - Add your social media links